crimsonpython24/macos-setup/README.md

 ```zsh
 sudo fdesetup status
 ```
+ 14. Note from previous step: one might encounter these two warnings
+   - "No ALTQ support in kernel" / "ALTQ related functions disabled": ALTQ is a legacy traffic shaping feature that has been disabled in modern macOS, which does not affect pf firewall at all
+   - "pfctl: DIOCGETRULES: Invalid argument": this occurs when pfctl queries anchors that do not support certain operations, but custom rules in this guide are still loaded (can still see `block drop in all`).
- 13. The script might still not yield 100% compliance, but all settings should be applied.
+ 15. The script might still not yield 100% compliance, but all settings should be applied.
 Restart the device.

 **Note** if unwanted banners show up, remove the corresponding files with `sudo rm -rf /Library/Security/PolicyBanner.*`